meliorator/yii2-cron/README.md

 =====================
 Create Cron jobs from browser, and look that run logs

-Forked from vasadibt/yii2-cron with some modifications:
+Forked from sharkom/yii2-cron with some modifications:

-1. Now it can run every kind of script, not only Yii2 console commands
-2. Added capability to have a log file in addition to DB logs
-3. Removed the runquick capabilities
+1. Some fixes migration
+2. Return build command as vasadibt/yii2-cron

 Installation
 ------------